apache/logging-log4cxx/src/site/markdown/performance.md

 standpoint, and is also significantly faster(approximately 2x as fast).

-These two pieces of logging code are logically equivalent(printing out the same values), however the one utilizing fmt is close to 2x as fast.
+These two pieces of logging code are logically equivalent(printing out the same values), however the one utilizing fmt is close to 2x as fast on some systems.

 ```{.cpp}
    for( int x = 0; x < howmany; x++ ){